Nonparametric Tests for Treatment Effect Heterogeneity with Duration Outcomes: Illinois Reemployment Bonus Experiment

 An important aspect of the Illinois Reemployment Bonus Experiment is that participation was not mandatory.
 Once claimants were assigned to the treatment groups, they were asked if they would like to participate in the demonstration or not.
 For those selected to the Job Search Incentive group, 84\% agreed to participate, whereas just 65\% of the Hiring Incentive group agreed to participate.

 Several studies including \cite{Woodbury1987}, \cite{Meyer1996}, and \cite {Bijwaard2005} have analyzed the impact of the reemployment bonus on the unemployment duration measured by the number of weeks receiving unemployment insurance.
 Spells which reached the maximum amount of benefits or the state maximum number of weeks, 26, are censored, leading to censoring proportions of 38, 41 and 42 percent for the JSI, HI and the control group, respectively.
-Apart from the duration data, some information about claimants' background characteristics is also available: age, gender (Male =1), ethnicity (White =1), pre-unemployment earning and the weekly unemployment insurance benefits amount.
+Apart from the duration data, some information about claimants' background characteristics is also available: age, gender (Male =1), ethnicity (White =1), pre-unemployment earnings and the weekly unemployment insurance benefits amount.
 For a complete description of the experiment and the available dataset, see \cite{Woodbury1987}.

 Our goal in this application is to assess the effect of reemployment bonuses on unemployment duration.
 Given the differences between JSI and HI, we analyze these two treatments separately.
-That is, we consider two sub-samples: one with individuals who are in JSI or in the control group, and one with individuals who are in HI or in the control group.
-Furthermore, we consider two type of analysis.
+That is, we consider two sub-samples: one with individuals who are in JSI or in the control group, and one with individuals who are in HI or in the control group.\footnote{ Given that the allocation to each treatment arm is random, i.e., the data come from a randomized control trial, there is no loss of generality of restricting our attention to these two sub-samples.
+In cases where one has more than two treatment groups and selection into these groups is not completely random, we foresee that one would be able to combine the tools developed in this paper with those in \cite{Cattaneo2010} and \cite {Ao2019}, under the unconfounded setup.
+When treatment is endogenous, though, it is not yet clear how one can extend the analysis to accomodate multiple instruments; see \cite{Mogstad2019} for some recent results in this direction.
+We leave a detailed discussion of these extensions to future research.} Furthermore, we consider two types of analysis.
 First, we consider an intention to treat (ITT) analysis, where $T=1$ if an individual is offered to participate in the demonstration, and $T=0$ if an individual was in the control group.
-In this case, we completely ignore the non-compliance with treatment allocations.
+In this case, we completely ignored the non-compliance with treatment allocations.
 Second, in an attempt to disentangle the effects of being offered and actually receiving treatment, we consider a local treatment effect analysis, using the random assignment as an instrumental variable.